xmos/lib_xua/doc/rst/feat_spdif_rx.rst

 The S/PDIF receiver should be called on the appropriate tile::

-    spdif_rx(c_spdif_rx,p_spdif_rx,clk_spd_rx,192000);
+    spdif_rx(c_spdif_rx, p_spdif_rx, clk_spd_rx, 192000);

 .. note::

     It is recomended to use the value 192000 for the ``sample_freq_estimate`` parameter

-With the steps above an S/PDIF stream can be captured by the xCORE.
+With the steps above an S/PDIF stream can be captured by the `xcore`.
 To be functionally useful the audio master clock must be able to synchronise to this external digital stream.
-Additionally, the host can be notified regarding changes in the validity of this stream, it's frequency etc. To synchronise to external streams the codebase assumes the use of an external Cirrus Logic CS2100 device or lib_sw_pll on xcore.ai designs.
+Additionally, the host can be notified regarding changes in the validity of this stream, it's frequency etc.

+To synchronise to external streams the codebase assumes the use of an external Cirrus Logic CS2100 device or `lib_sw_pll <www.xmos.com/file/lib_sw_pll>`_ on `xcore.ai` designs.

 The ``ClockGen()`` task from ``lib_xua`` provides the reference signal to the CS2100 device or timing information to lib_sw_pll and also handles recording of clock validity etc.